gregdbanks/MERN_Authentication/README.md

 }
 ```

-13. Setup Client side routing by installing react-router-dom
+11. Setup Client side routing by installing `react-router-dom`

+For more info on Client side routing here is a good [article](https://alexmercedcoder.medium.com/understanding-client-side-routing-react-router-101-4a12a156a0cd) explaining it.

 ```
 npm i react-router-dom@5.2.0
 ```

-- Add routing to `App.js` like code below
+Add routing to `App.js` like code below

 ```js
 import React, { useState } from "react";